dariowskii/keychain_wrapper/README.md

 ## Examples

-You can retrieve a value in this way:
+You can `get` a value in this way:
 ```swift
 do {
     let myPassword = try KeychainWrapper.shared.get(forKey: "myPasswordKey", expecting: String.self)